 1. Look past the big guys

-Choosing the wrong checking account can cost you up to $750 a year in fees, according to a 2017 study from WalletHub.
+Choosing the wrong checking account can potentially cost you hundreds of dollars a year in fees.

 Speed up your hunt for free checking by eliminating the big-name brick-and-mortar banks right out the gate.
-They tend to have monthly maintenances fees for checking.
+They tend to have monthly maintenance fees for checking.

-Bank of America recently caused an uproar when it switched some checking customers over to new accounts charging a $12 monthly fee, unless you maintained a $1,500 balance or direct-deposited at least $250 a month.
+Bank of America caused an uproar last year when it switched some checking customers over to new accounts charging a $12 monthly fee, unless they maintained a $1,500 balance or direct-deposited at least $250 a month.